Japanese castes under the Ritsuryō: Senmin

 Intercaste marriage was at first not allowed.

 Ryōko, Kanko and Kenin were allowed to have their own families.

 The lowest two levels of citizens (Nuhi, slaves) could be sold or owned by Ryōmin citizens, and were not allowed to have a registered family.
 This caste system was not very rigid, in the sense that Kunuhi could become Kanko when they got older (66), and automatically freed at very old age (76) but this is unlikely as most people would not reach the age of 66 and over during these times, and Ryōmin could become Senmin (at the Kanko level) after having committed some crimes.

 At first, children born between Ryōmin and Senmin would become Senmin.
-In 789, this changed and children born between Ryōmin and Senmin were Ryōmin.
+In AD 789, this changed and children born between Ryōmin and Senmin were Ryōmin.

 The Senmin was a minority of the whole population.